RichardRed0x/dcrwords/README.md

 Transactions waiting to be mined.

 **Block header:**
+Metadata at the beginning of a block that defines information about the block.
+The hash of a block header is the main way of identifying a block.

-A 120 byte (when serialized) header used to identify a particular block, which is hashed repeatedly to create proof of work for mining rewards.
+identify a particular block, which is hashed repeatedly to create proof of work for mining rewards.

 **Stakepool:**
 see Voting Service Provider